Brritany/Brritany/README.md

 </p>

 ## 📚 Publications
-1. Yong-Zhen, Huang, and Chiao-Chi, Kuan (2022).
+1. Yong-Zhen Huang, and Chiao-Chi Kuan (2022).
 Vaccination to reduce severe COVID-19 and mortality in COVID-19 patients: a systematic review and meta-analysis. *European Review for Medical & Pharmacological Sciences, 26(5)*.
-2. Yong-Zhen, Huang, and Chiao-Chi, Kuan (2022).
+2. Yong-Zhen Huang, and Chiao-Chi Kuan (2022).
 Evidence-Based to Use Incentive Spirometers for Prevention of Postoperative Pulmonary Complications. *the 7th International Nursing Research Conference of World Academy of Nursing Science (7th WANS)*.
+3. Yong-Zhen Huang, Eugene Sy, Yi-Xuan Lin, Yu-Lun Hsieh and Yung-Chun Chang (2023).
+TMUNLP at the NTCIR-17 MedNLP-SC Task. *Proceedings of the 17th NTCIR conference on evaluation of information access technologies*.